 Amy graduated from Florida Southern College with a BS in Political Science and minor degrees in Theater and Business.
 Before attending Law School at Florida State University, Amy was accepted into the FSU Masters of Theater program where she completed a BRITT acting apprenticeship and earned her Actor’s Equity card (the actor’s union.)
 She worked as an actor and director in both professional, semi-professional and academic settings.

 Upon completion of law school, Amy became a trial attorney and litigated in the civil and criminal arenas.
+She wrote numerous briefs and successfully argued appeals before Florida appellate courts.
 Her most interesting job as an attorney was working as an Assistant State Attorney in Miami with the Janet Reno administration.
 After 14 years of trial work, Amy set aside her briefcase to raise and homeschool her two children, Madeleine and Sam.